-- The electric parking brake red indicator lamp lights up: the electric parking brake has been applied. - The electric parking brake yellow indicator lamp lights up: the electric parking brake is malfunctioning. - Observe the messages on the multifunction display. - Switch the ignition off and back on. - If the fault message persists, consult a qualified specialist workshop. - If it is not possible to release the electric parking brake, do not drive the vehicle.
+- The electric parking brake red indicator lamp lights up: the electric parking brake has been applied. - The electric parking brake yellow indicator lamp does not light up: there are no faults with the electric parking brake. - Do not drive the vehicle if the electric parking brake has been applied.

-Vehicles with electric parking brake: the electric parking brake red indicator lamp flashes.
-The electric parking brake yellow indicator lamp lights up.
+\Vehicles with manual parking brake: the parking brake red indicator lamp lights up.

-Meaning of the indicator lamps:
+Meaning of the indicator lamp: